KuleshovVA/Network_chat/README.md

 ---

-By downloading the project and opening the project structure you will find links between the modules
+By downloading the project and opening the project structure you will find links between the modules.
+The putty program also helped me to visually test the work of my project.
+[Connection type - RAW]